Michael-Kim0717/Storefront-MySQL/README.md

 # Storefront-MySQL

-A Node application that utilizes a MySQL database.
+A Node application that utilizes a MySQL database in order to provide a simple replication for a sample online retailer.

 ### GETTING STARTED